John C Flavin

 A well-played game of Jenga

-Dad was not a role model who offered tough love, mom wasn’t there to say “go get ’em” while transitioning to adulthood, and with my early sexualization implanting a stone of self-hatred that filled the vacancies left by relatively absent parents, my grandiose visions of self often collapsed like a well-played game of Jenga.
+Dad was not a role model who offered tough love, mom wasn’t there to say “go get ’em” while I transitioned to adulthood, and with my early sexualization implanting a stone of self-hatred that filled the vacancies left by relatively absent parents, my grandiose visions of self often collapsed like a well-played game of Jenga.

 This is how things went for 22 years, from age 9 to 31, and for a few years after that while I re-assessed everything according to a very steep learning curve that naturally took place after my awakening.